Q: How does a pawn shop work?

-A: You may request Bellingham Pawn re-pledge your property for an additional 90 days.
-If agreed, a new ticket will be generated after all interest and fees are paid.Q: I cannot come into a store.
+A: You may request Bellingham Pawn to re-pledge your property for an additional 90 days.
+If agreed, a new ticket will be generated after all interest and fees have been paid.Q: I cannot come into a store.
 Can I get a loan through the mail?

-A: At this time we are not able to get loans through the mail, however you can make a payment by mail with a cashier's check or money order.
+A: At this time we are not able to conduct loans through the mail, however, you can make an interest payment on a loan by mail with a cashier's check or money order.
 Please visit us at our store to discuss how we can help you.